 For storing smaller amounts of food long-term, you can put the food in canning jars or Mason jars (jars with a two-part lid).
 Just add the right amount of oxygen absorber to the jar and then screw on the lid.
 You’ll know the oxygen absorbers are doing their job because the jar lid will get sucked down.

 Other jars can also be used with oxygen absorbers.
 However, the lids on these jars are much more likely to leak.
-To play it safe, it’s best to stick to canning jars.
+Play it safe and stick to canning jars.

 - Very easy